Digital Credentials

 Conclusion

-In conclusion, online learning has become increasingly popular in recent times, and as a result, the demand for certificates and credentials has grown.
+Online learning keeps growing, and as a result, the demand for certificates and credentials has grown.
 Certificates and credentials allow learners to demonstrate their knowledge and skills to others, which can be beneficial in terms of career advancement and new opportunities.

 While both Thinkific and Sertifier offer several options for issuing certificates and credentials, each platform has its unique strengths and weaknesses.
-Thinkific is a simple option for small-scale courses, while Sertifier is more advanced and customizable but may be more expensive for smaller courses.
+Thinkific is a simple option for small-scale courses.
+Sertifier is more advanced and customizable, and small programs are not priced out: issuing to up to 250 unique recipients per year is free, then $1 per unique recipient per year beyond that (see Sertifier pricing).

 Overall, certificates and credentials play a vital role in online learning, and by choosing the right platform and following best practices, course creators can help their learners achieve their career goals.